-AV-101, our oral new generation antidepressant drug candidate, is in Phase 2 clinical development for the adjunctive treatment of MDD patients with an inadequate response to standard antidepressants.
-As published in the October 2015 issue of the peer-reviewed, Journal of Pharmacology and Experimental Therapeutics, in an article entitled, The prodrug 4-chlorokynurenine causes ketamine-like antidepressant effects, but not side effects, by NMDA/glycineB-site inhibition, using well-established preclinical models of depression, AV-101 was shown to induce fast-acting, dose-dependent, persistent and statistically significant antidepressant-like responses, following a single treatment.
-These responses were equivalent to those seen with a single, sub-anesthetic control dose of the NMDAR antagonist ketamine.
-In the same preclinical studies, a standard antidepressant, the SSRI fluoxetine, did not induce rapid onset antidepressant-like responses.
-In addition, these studies confirmed that the fast-acting antidepressive effects of AV-101 were mediated through the GlyB site and involved the activation of a key neurological pathway, the alpha-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) receptor pathway.
-Activation of the AMPA receptor pathway is a common feature of fast-acting antidepressants.
+AV-101, our oral new generation antidepressant prodrug candidate, is in Phase 2 clinical development for the adjunctive treatment of MDD patients with an inadequate response to standard antidepressants.
+As published in the October 2015 issue of the peer-reviewed, Journal of Pharmacology and Experimental Therapeutics, in an article entitled, The prodrug 4-chlorokynurenine causes ketamine-like antidepressant effects, but not side effects, by NMDA/glycineB-site inhibition, using well-established preclinical models of depression, AV-101 was shown to induce fast-acting, dose-dependent, persistent and statistically significant antidepressant-like responses following a single treatment.
+These responses were equivalent to those seen with a single sub-anesthetic control dose of ketamine, a NMDAR antagonist.
+In addition, these studies confirmed that the fast-acting antidepressant effects of AV-101 were mediated through the GlyB site and also involved the activation of another key neurological pathway, the alpha-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) receptor pathway.
+We believe activation of the AMPA receptor pathway is a key final common pathway feature of new generation antidepressants.

-Following the completion of our NIH-funded, randomized, double blind, placebo-controlled Phase 1a and Phase 1b safety studies, we are now collaborating with the NIMH in a Phase 2a study.
-Under our February 2015 CRADA, the NIMH is funding, and Dr. Carlos Zarate Jr. of the NIMH as Principal Investigator is conducting, our ongoing Phase 2a efficacy and safety study of AV-101 in subjects with treatment-resistant MDD.
-The trial is expected to enroll 20 to 28 patients.
-The first patient was dosed in November 2015, and we currently anticipate receiving topline results in the second quarter of 2017.
+Following the completion of our NIH-funded, randomized, double blind, placebo-controlled AV-101 Phase 1a and Phase 1b safety studies, the NIMH initiated and is fully funding the Phase 2a study of AV-101 as a monotherapy in subjects with treatment-resistant MDD under our February 2015 CRADA with the NIMH.
+Dr. Carlos Zarate Jr. of the NIMH is the Principal Investigator conducting the Phase 2a Study at the NIMH.
+The trial is expected to enroll up to 25 patients.
+We currently anticipate that the NIMH will complete the Phase 2a Study by the end of 2017.

-We are preparing to launch our Phase 2b clinical study of AV-101 for the adjunctive treatment of MDD in patients with an inadequate response to standard, FDA-approved antidepressants.
-We anticipate the launch of this Phase 2b study, with Dr. Maurizio Fava of Harvard Medical School serving as Principal Investigator, at the end of the fourth quarter of 2016.
-We anticipate top line results from this Phase 2b study in the second quarter of 2018.
+We are preparing to launch our approximately 280-patient Phase 2b Study of AV-101 as an adjunctive treatment of MDD in patients with an inadequate response to standard, FDA-approved antidepressants.
+We currently anticipate the launch of the Phase 2b Study, with Dr. Maurizio Fava of Harvard Medical School serving as Principal Investigator, by the end of the second quarter of 2017.
+We currently anticipate top line results of the Phase 2b Study by the end of 2018.

-Several preclinical studies support the hypothesis that AV-101 also has the potential to treat multiple CNS disorders and neurodegenerative diseases in addition to depression, including chronic neuropathic pain, epilepsy, Parkinson's disease and Huntington's disease, where modulation of the NMDAR, AMPA pathway and/or active metabolites of AV-101 may achieve therapeutic benefit.
+We believe preclinical studies support the hypothesis that AV-101 may also have the potential to treat multiple CNS disorders and neurodegenerative diseases in addition to MDD, including chronic neuropathic pain, epilepsy, Parkinson's disease and Huntington's disease, where modulation of the NMDAR, AMPA pathway and/or key active metabolites of AV-101 may achieve therapeutic benefit.
+However, human clinical studies will be required before this therapeutic potential could be demonstrated.
+There is no guarantee that human clinical trials would be successful or that the FDA would approve the use of AV-101 for the treatment of one or more of these additional CNS indications.